The Secret (1955 film)

-The Secret is a 1955 British crime drama directed by Cy Endfield and starring Sam Wanamaker, Mandy Miller, and André Morell.
+The Secret is a 1955 British second feature ('B') crime drama written and directed by Cy Endfield (as C. Raker Endfield) and starring Sam Wanamaker, Mandy Miller, and André Morell.

 Plot

 Nick Delaney, an American stranded in England without money, meets a woman who has smuggled diamonds into the country inside a teddy bear.
 But his hopes for financial aid are shattered when she is pushed from a cliff.
 Delaney then finds himself the prime suspect.
 He finally gets his hands on the gems but loses them to a gang of crooks.
 Can Delaney prove his innocence and shop the crooks to the police?